IB Middle Years Program (IB MYP) at Highland Park Senior High School

 We look forward to another year of collaboration among our staff and also with Highland Park Middle School.
 We appreciate your continued support of our IB Program.

 IB MYP Subject Areas and Criteria

-The International Baccalaureate Middle Years Program (IB MYP) comprises of 8 subject areas: Language and Literature (English Language Arts), Language Acquistion (World Language), Individuals and Societies (Social Studies), Sciences, Mathematics, Arts (Performing and Visual), Physical and Health Education, and Design (Career and Technical Education).
+The International Baccalaureate Middle Years Program (IB MYP) comprises 8 subject areas: Language and Literature (English Language Arts), Language Acquisition (World Language), Individuals and Societies (Social Studies), Sciences, Mathematics, Arts (Performing and Visual), Physical and Health Education, and Design (Career and Technical Education).
 Through these subject areas, students also experience interdisciplinary learning.
 At the end of the IB MYP, students also complete an IB MYP Personal Project.
 The following chart lists the IB MYP Criteria (rubrics) for each subject area as well as for interdisciplinary units and the Personal Project.